 Artists in National Parks

-The Isle Royale Artist-in-Residence Program
+The Isle Royale Program

-SelectionsAll applicants will be notified by May 1 of the application year regarding selection for the program.
+All applicants will be notified no later than May 1 whether they were selected for the upcoming summer program.

-Become an Isle Royale Teen ArtistThe Isle Royale Teen Artist Exploration is open to all aspiring teen artists who want to develop their art through experiencing wilderness.
-This summer 2017 program is open to all visual and performing artists, writers, and composers ages 13-18 at time of participation.
+The Isle Royale Teen Artist Exploration is open to all aspiring teen artists who want to develop their art through experiencing wilderness.
+This program is open to all visual and performing artists, writers, and composers ages 13-18 at time of participation.
 Guidelines for submitting applications are typically updated in the fall and early winter of the previous year.